rihor/rpg-sheet-server/README.md

 - [x] Should be able to add a User as a Player of the world
 - [x] Should be able to show the world with its Owner, Players and Characters
 - [x] Should be able to list worlds by title
+- [x] Should be able to check if User is a player

 ## Characters